 👉 Read Fujifilm 23mm f2 Review

 Excluding cap and hood, the Fujifilm 35mm f2 WR weighs only 170g.
 This makes it a fair bit lighter than the f/1.4 R – and it also has a full metal exterior, so you’re not sacrificing quality on the build.

 Fuji XF 35mm f2 Price Range

 The f/2 WR is a good deal cheaper than its older cousin, at about £389.
-This makes it a an affordable option, and while it doesn’t work quite as well for quite as many types of travel photography, it’s a very well-priced general use lens.
+This makes it an affordable option, and while it doesn’t work quite as well for quite as many types of travel photography, it’s a very well-priced general-use lens.

 The Fujifilm XF 35mm f/2 WR has weather sealing, while the XF 35mm f/1.4 R does not.
 So if you’re shooting in more unpredictable weather, the newer option may put you more at ease.
 Water-resistance, in particular, can be very helpful in Europe.

 The XF35mmF2 R WR uses an inner focus system and stepping motor, so it can lock onto a target in as little as 0.08 seconds.
 This makes it the perfect tool for capturing spontaneous moments when you need to work quickly and efficiently.
 The sizable ring of the camera makes it easy to focus manually, and you can also focus as close as 35cm to your subject.
 This way, it is possible to fill the frame with smaller objects.